Luidog/fms-api-client/README.md

 > File [./examples/results/record-id-utility-example.json](./examples/results/record-id-utility-example.json)

-#### FieldData Utility
+#### Field Data Utility

-The fieldData method retrieves the `fieldData`, `recordId`, and `modId` properties from a Data API response.
-The fieldData method will merge the `recordId` and `modId` properties into fielData properties.
-This method will not convert `table::field` properties.
+The field Data utility retrieves the `fieldData`, `recordId`, and `modId` properties from a Data API response.
+The field data utility will merge the `recordId` and `modId` properties into fielData properties.
+This utility will not convert `table::field` properties.

 `fieldData(data)`